 This combination is so powerful that starting a new peer-to-peer marketplace might be one of the most popular online business concepts today.
 Many people are inspired by the recent successes of Airbnb, Etsy, Lyft, and the likes, and want to apply these ideas to new markets.
 If you’re one of them, I recommend you also take a look at our step-by-step guide for building a successful online marketplace.

-In this article series, I discuss some of the most common pitfalls I have encountered while working with peer-to-peer marketplaces since 2008.
+Building a marketplace platform has never been easier.
+But building a successful peer-to-peer business is hard.
+In this article, I discuss some of the most common pitfalls I have encountered while working with peer-to-peer marketplaces since 2008.
 I look at three common reasons why early-stage marketplaces fail: they don’t solve a real problem, their focus is too broad, or their business model doesn’t scale.

 Lesson 1: Make sure your marketplace idea solves a real problem